 - How do I access my Digit savings?
 You can withdraw your savings 24/7/365 and as many times as you want per month.
 Just text Digit ‘Withdraw’ if you’d like to move money from Digit to your checking account.

 - How does Digit make money?
 We are able to offer Digit as a free service because any interest earned on your savings funds our operations.
 We plan to offer ways to get a return on your savings in the future.
 UPDATE: 4/11/17 Digit now charges a $5 monthly fee.

 - What should I do with my Digit savings?
 Some of our users have started a fund for emergencies, splurged on a trip, or paid down debt.
 You can also move your savings to other accounts (for investments or retirement) as often as you wish.

 - Have other questions?
 We are always here to answer them.
-Please feel free to call 1-888-322-3103 or email us at firstname.lastname@example.org.
+Please feel free to go to http://digit.co/help or email at email@example.com.

 Digit – A Good Idea For Those Who Need A Nudge To Save

 Digit is an interesting idea that I think could help a lot of people.
 These days far too many folks just spend down their checking account every month, to the point that they feel they can’t save anything.
 With Digit, saving money becomes automatic, it becomes just another one of those miscellaneous expenses that tend to drain our accounts every month.
 But instead of draining the account, it helps to slowly fill up a savings account – so that you’ll have the money available later on.
 It could be a great way to build up an emergency fund if you’re trying to dump debt!